'Twas the Night Before Thanksgiving Lesson Plan

-Students perform stories, plays, and poems from the book by Dav Pilkey.
+Students perform selections from the book by Dav Pilkey.

 - Grades: PreK–K, 1–2

-Students will: Rehearse and perform stories, plays, and poems for an audience using eye contact, volume, and clear enunciation appropriate to the selection. -Massachusetts English/Language Arts Curriculum
+- Use eye contact, volume, and clear enunciation appropriate to the selection.

 Set Up and Prepare